 SN is an author of a number of references cited in this topic.

-GL is a consultant for Bayer/Janssen, BMS/Pfizer, Biotronik, Medtronic, Boehringer Ingelheim, Microlife, and Daiichi-Sankyo; he is also a speaker for Bayer, BMS/Pfizer, Medtronic, Boehringer Ingelheim, Microlife, Roche, and Daiichi-Sankyo.
-GL is an author of references cited in this topic.
+GYHL is a consultant for Bayer/Janssen, BMS/Pfizer, Biotronik, Medtronic, Boehringer Ingelheim, Novartis, Verseon, and Daiichi-Sankyo; he is also a speaker for Bayer, BMS/Pfizer, Medtronic, Boehringer Ingelheim, and Daiichi-Sankyo.
+GYHL is an author of a number of references cited in this topic.

 Professor of Epidemiology

 Head of the Section of Epidemiology & Biostatistics

 University of Auckland

 RJ declares that he has no competing interests.

 Professor of Medicine